 This operation is used to create a new periodic notification subscription for the particular client.

-Note: ParlayX SOAP equivalent API is StartPeriodicNotification Note: server implementation should use correlator value, if provided by client, as {subscriptionId}.
+Note: ParlayX SOAP equivalent API is StartPeriodicNotification Note: server implementation may use clientCorrelator value, if provided by client, as {subscriptionId}.
 Otherwise, sequence number should be generated for {subscriptionId}.
 This is to make sure that client can have a stable and predictable URL for online subscriptions.
-May be required when multiple client instances are used for performance reasons.